abingul/Stocastic_QCD_Potential/README.md

     Eigenvalues of 12 states:
     0.624983, 1.39276, 1.92537, 2.34877, 2.70275, 3.00647, 3.27107, 3.50385, 3.71141, 3.90917, 4.12433, 4.37172

+These values can be input for PotentialSolver() function given below.

 * **PotentialSolver.C**

 For the given eigenvalues, this ROOT macro solves Schrodinger equation to obtain